-Either smooth or textured (rough surface) implants might be recommended depending upon the situation.
 The size and style of breast implant Dr. Orringer recommends will be individualized to your body build and aesthetic goals.
 “Gummy bear” implants include the newest fifth generation silicone gel implants that are somewhat firmer gel that might have somewhat less implant rippling than more traditional silicone implants.
 Dr. Orringer uses a variety of breast implant manufacturers and styles depending upon the unique patient situation.

 Special Considerations with Expander and Implant Breast Reconstructions

 Expander and implant procedures are potentially the simplest form of breast reconstruction, and they typically result in a shorter hospital stay, shorter recovery time, and fewer scars than autologous tissue reconstruction procedures.
 As a result, it is an option that many patients choose.

 However, it is important to understand that breast implants require maintenance and may need to be replaced, possibly multiple times, during the course of your life.
 Breast implants may last 15 years or longer.
 However, like all medical devices, breast implants wear over time and have a variable life expectancy.
 Other reasons your implants may need to be replaced include:

 - Development of firm scar tissue around the implant (capsular contracture)

 - Implant deflation

 - A desire for a potentially more cosmetic outcome

 - Newer technologies might improve upon the old result